 Predictive Models and Artificial Intelligence

-With historical data on scans, campaigns, and conversions, it becomes possible to predict results before the campaign even hits the street.
-This helps plan media and avoid bad bets.
+With historical data on scans, campaigns, and conversions, it becomes possible to predict results before the campaign even launches.
+This helps plan media and avoid bad bets based on pattern recognition.

 Security and Auditing with Blockchain